jkbredsquiggles/whitelabeldocumentation/Chat.md

 Used for all conversations except reply conversations

+- add message to conversation message list
-Send a new message notification to all participants of the conversation (including the one that sent the message)
+- Send a new message notification to all participants of the conversation (including the one that sent the message)

 ![add message to conversation](chat/plantumldiagrams/artefacts/sendmessage.png)